-6.1.7 Minimum Capital Requirement:
+6.1.6 Minimum Capital Requirement:

-To insulate banks from recurrent economic crises, and to build resilient, safe and sound financial system in the country, all banks must comply with circular number DSR/SD/4//2020 on minimum paid-up capital requirement for banks, amended 2020, which demands that:
+To insulate banks from recurrent economic crises, and to build resilient, safe and sound financial system in the country, all banks must comply with circular number DSR/SD/4//2020 on minimum paid-up capital requirement for banks, amended 2020, which requires that:

-- a) The minimum capital requirement for all locally incorporated and locally owned banks including subsidiaries/branches of foreign banks and banks established by foreign shareholders has been raised to a new level of SSP 5 billion (only five billion South Sudanese pounds); - b) Commercial banks are encouraged to establish correspondents' relationships with highly rated banks; - c) Banks that cannot meet the capital requirement individually are encouraged to enter into mergers and joint ventures with other banks.
+- a) The minimum capital requirement for all locally incorporated and locally owned banks including subsidiaries/branches of foreign banks and banks established by foreign shareholders has been raised to SSP 5 billion (only five billion South Sudanese pounds); - b) Commercial banks are encouraged to establish correspondent relationships with highly rated banks; - c) Banks that cannot meet the capital requirement individually are encouraged to enter into mergers and joint ventures with other banks.

-6.1.8 Deposit Insurance Fund:
+6.1.7 Deposit Insurance Fund:

-The Bank shall establish Deposit Insurance Fund to protect depositors in the event of bankruptcy.
+The Bank is in the process of establishing Deposit Insurance Fund to protect depositors in the event of bankruptcy.

-6.1.9 Microfinance Sector:
+6.1.8 Other Financial Institutions:

-The Bank encourages the development of the Microfinance Sector as a mechanism for broadening banking services in the country and in an effort to contribute to poverty reduction.
+The Bank encourages the development of the Microfinance, Insurance companies, SACCOs etc as a mechanism for broadening banking services in the country and in an effort to contribute to poverty reduction.